7 Healthy & Delicious Meals You Can Make from Pantry Staples

-If you don’t have eggs on hand, go ahead and skip it; the recipe will be just as tasty without it.
+If you don’t have eggs on hand, go ahead and skip them; the recipe will be just as tasty without them.
 You can also toss in leftover cooked and shredded chicken, chopped bacon, or crumbled sausage if you have some in the fridge.

 This extra-savory vegetarian dinner makes use of things like jarred artichokes and olives to give it some Mediterranean flair.
 Serve it with bread on the side or pile it on top of cooked rice or pasta.

-Yes, this spicy mix of red lentils and vegetables really does come together in 8 minutes.
-While the recipe calls for 4 cups of chopped vegetables, don’t hesitate to use an equal amount of mixed frozen vegetables like broccoli, carrots, and corn if that’s what you have.
+Yes, this spicy mix of red lentils and vegetables really does come together in eight minutes.
+While the recipe calls for four cups of chopped vegetables, don’t hesitate to use an equal amount of mixed frozen vegetables like broccoli, carrots, and corn if that’s what you have.

 Canned tuna may get more attention than canned salmon, but it’s well worth keeping both on hand.
 Here, a couple of cans become crispy patties that can be enjoyed as is or tucked between bread for a satisfying sandwich.